Squidex/sdk-node/README.md

 # Squidex Node Library

+The Squidex Node.js library provides access to the Squidex API from JavaScript and TypeScript.
+Can be used in node and in the browser.

+Requires **TypeScript 4.5** or higher.

+## Status

 [![npm shield](https://img.shields.io/npm/v/@squidex/squidex)](https://www.npmjs.com/package/@squidex/squidex)
 [![fern shield](https://img.shields.io/badge/%F0%9F%8C%BF-SDK%20generated%20by%20Fern-brightgreen)](https://github.com/fern-api/fern)

-The Squidex Node.js library provides access to the Squidex API from JavaScript/TypeScript.

 ## Documentation